-New York Fencing Academy is a newly renovated 3,000 square foot state-of-the-art club with 6 fencing strips, overhead scoring machines, targets, locker rooms, new floors, air conditioning and heating.
-A comfortable spectator area offers a full view of the fencing as well as TV, free wi-fi, seating and tables.
-We are especially proud of our murals created by artist, Ian King of VersGrafx.
-NYFA is conveniently located next to the Belt and Ocean Parkways and 50 yards from the Stillwell Ave-Coney Island subway station (trains D,F,N,Q).
+New York Fencing Academy is a newly renovated 3,000 square foot state-of-the-art club with 8 fencing strips, overhead scoring machines, targets, lockers, changing rooms, new cushioned fencing floors, air conditioning and heating.
+The spectator area offers a full view of the fencing as well as TV, free wi-fi, seating and tables.
+Our custom murals were created by artist, Ian King of VersGrafx.
+NYFA is conveniently located in Brooklyn next to the Belt and Ocean Parkways and 50 yards from the Stillwell Ave-Coney Island subway station (trains D,F,N,Q).
 The famous Coney Island boardwalk area with restaurants, rides, beach, and a skating rink is just down the street.

 MISHA MOKRETSOV, HEAD COACH